2025 CAF Women's Champions League COSAFA Qualifiers

 The 2025 COSAFA Women's Champions League, officially known as the 2025 Hollywoodbets COSAFA Women's Champions League for sponsorship reasons, was the fifth edition of the annual international women's club football competition organized by COSAFA to decide the region's qualifier for the 2025 CAF Women's Champions League.
 The tournament was held in Johannesburg, South Africa, from 22 to 31 August 2025.

+The University of the Western Cape were defending champions, having won last year's final 9–8 on penalties.
+They did not qualify for the 2025 edition.
+Gaborone United Ladies defeated ZESCO Ndola 4–3 on penalties to qualify for the 2025 CAF Women's Champions League.

 Entrants

 10 of the fourteen COSAFA member associations entered teams for the competition, with Comoros and Lesotho returning after not participating in the previous edition.